Understanding Blue Iris Camera Software

 Common Issues with Presets and How to Resolve Them

-- Preset Position Errors: If your camera fails to return to the preset position, ensure that your presets are saved correctly.
+When dealing with Blue Iris presets, you may encounter some common issues that could hinder the effectiveness of your home security cameras.
+Here’s a breakdown of potential problems and solutions to maintain optimal functionality.- Preset Position Errors: If your camera fails to return to the preset position, ensure that your presets are saved correctly.
 Double-check if the camera is utilizing PTZ (pan, tilt, zoom) features as expected, and verify that motorized components are functioning.
 Note that certain models, like Reolink cameras, may require specific setup steps for presets.

 - RTSP Stream Issues: Some users report that the RTSP stream does not work correctly or disconnects occasionally.
 Make sure the correct username and password for the camera are configured in Blue Iris.
 Also, ensure that the network connection is stable and firewall settings aren’t blocking the stream.